nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

 match an instance of `Flattenable` since it might have more than one row.
 The fix is to add a constraint for `Flattenable (n-1) m`.
-Adding this constraint also means that we can remove the `{-# OVERLAPS #=}` pragma since the instance won't match with single-row matrices anymore.
+Adding this constraint also means that we can remove the `{-# OVERLAPS #=}` pragma since the instance won't match with single-row matrices any more.

 After adding the new constraints, our instance now looks like this: